cw1998/Module.Leaf.Wizard/docs/index.md

 from the steps and on the final step a button raises an event and your wizard invokes the state storage.

-2. For wizards that edit or amend existing data you can override `loadDataFromPersistantState()` and return an array of wizard data, keyed by the step alias name with values that are associate arrays of the initialised data.
+2. For wizards that edit or amend existing data, you can override `loadDataFromPersistantState()` and return an array of wizard data, keyed by the step alias name with values that are associate arrays of the initialised data.

-3. In some cases you may abandon the central storage of wizard data provided by the Wizard class and intentionally make your Step classes use a Leaf model that *does not* extend from StepModel.
+3. In some cases, you may abandon the central storage of wizard data provided by the Wizard class and intentionally make your Step classes use a Leaf model that *does not* extend from StepModel.
 You can then populate your own model data and commit it for storage just as you would if this was a normal page leaf.
 This means the wizard is just providing the mechanics around step switching and validation but it can be appropriate.
-Perhaps your steps are all self contained and by design should update the data store as the user leaves each step.
+Perhaps your steps are all self-contained and by design should update the data store as the user leaves each step.

 ### Step reuse

-Sometimes you need to allow the user to arrive at the same step from different places, however the user interface needs to change subtly based on where the user came from.
+Sometimes you need to allow the user to arrive at the same step from different places, however, the user interface needs to change subtly based on where the user came from.
 Most often the main change is that where the 'next' button takes them would be completely different.

-Rather than invent extremely complex validation logic and add lots of conditions in the UI for detecting which 'mode' the step is running in it is much more straight forward to add the same step class multiple times when defining your steps with different aliases.
+Rather than invent extremely complex validation logic and add lots of conditions in the UI for detecting which 'mode' the step is running in it is much more straightforward to add the same step class multiple times when defining your steps with different aliases.

-You can use the same step any number of times and if you pass arguments to it's constructor you can control it's 'mode' in a more explicit fashion.
+You can use the same step any number of times and if you pass arguments to its constructor you can control it's 'mode' in a more explicit fashion.

-For example consider the case where an address step needs to show as the user moves through a checkout.
+For example, consider the case where an address step needs to show as the user moves through a checkout.
 But from the confirm step the user might be invited to make changes to the address before confirming the order.
 When the user navigates to change the address, the buttons should be